-Below are download links for the Intellectual Outputs of the Project:
+Below are the download links for the Project's Intellectual Outputs:

 1. Modifications to subjects/study programmes in the area of Advanced Analytical Chemistry (AAC) in omics sciences (PhD level)

 2. Manuscript for teaching AAC in omics sciences:

 3. E-materials for teaching AAC in omics sciences:

 The Intellectual Outputs were created in Białystok (Poland), Aveiro (Portugal) and Madrid (Spain) in 2015-18, completed in August 2018.

 In the period 12-16 June 2018, Michał Piernacki (MUB) took part in an additional Training Activity in Madrid.